-What’s the difference between public and private cord blood banking?
+What’s the difference between private and public cord blood banking?

-We run our cord blood bank as a public bank to help anyone who needs a stem cell transplant.
-It doesn’t cost you anything to donate your baby’s cord blood to our programme.
+We run our cord blood bank as a public bank to help anyone around the world who needs a stem cell transplant.
+It doesn’t cost anything to donate cord blood to our programme.

 Does it cost me any money to donate?

 No, there is no cost to you to donate your baby’s cord blood to our public bank.